kirru2198/My_Docker/Docker_Network/Repo/Namespace.md

 **Network Namespaces**

-When it comes to networking, the host has its own interfaces and routing tables.
+When it comes to networking, the host has its own **interfaces and routing tables**.
 To isolate the container from the host's network details, we create a network namespace for it.
-This way, the container has its own virtual interfaces and routing tables.
+This way, the container has its own **virtual interfaces and routing tables**.

 To create a network namespace, use the command:
 ```